 After Getting A Covid-19 Vaccine, Will I Test Positive For Covid-19 On A Viral Test?

-No. Neither the newly authorized and suggested vaccines nor another COVID-19 vaccine now in clinical trials in the United States can allow you to test positive on viral evaluations that can be used to see if you’ve got a prevailing infection.
+No. Neither the newly authorized vaccines nor another COVID-19 vaccine now in clinical trials in the United States can allow you to test positive on viral evaluations that can be used to see if you’ve got a prevailing infection.

 Suppose your body develops an immune response–the objective of vaccination–there’s a chance you may test positive on some antibody tests.
 Antibody tests imply you had a previous infection that you might have some protection from the virus.
 Specialists are looking at how COVID-19 vaccination may influence antibody testing results.